TL;DR:

 Free trial + paid plans |

-Builds personalized meditation plans based on goals, preferences, and check-ins |
+Builds adaptive meditation plans based on goals, preferences, and check-ins |

 Key highlights: